maelle/simplymaelle/content/post/2026-03-30-difftastic/index.md

 {{< figure src="args-better.png" alt="diff where only the comma after `bar` and the line with the new argument are highlighted" >}}

+The matching of delimiters is why I found the difftastic's display of the roxygen2 commit more pleasing.

 ### Matching delimiters in wrappers

 The Git diff can look a bit ugly when you simply move code from one function to the other.